 Reasons for Retirement

 There are many different reasons for a racehorse to enter retirement.
 All fertile racehorses, regardless of their rate of success, will be retired at a young age.
+Sure, horses can still run and win a race without a jockey even, but that doesn’t mean they can keep running forever.
 Age at retirement is not an indicator of their success.

 A Proven Winner

 Unaltered racehorses that win enough races will be retired quickly, usually before 3 years of age.
 This helps to avoid injury and allows the owners to begin collecting their money for breeding fees.

 Male horses that have been altered, geldings, are usually allowed to race longer because they cannot sire offspring.
 A racehorse stallion that is successful is said to be more valuable to their owners after retirement than while they are racing.

 Owners can pocket an astounding $150,000 for each offspring of a successful racehorse.
 High-ranking stallions can breed up to 200 mares in one year. (source)